bogyo/retrieving-booking-data/README.md

 Possible todos
  - more test!!!
  - using node server to for handling requests and serve the application.
+ - improve error handling
+ - attache router to handling app changes
+ - more attention to CSS and design

 3. Build and testing